AllenInstitute/deep-neurographs/README.md

 ## Overview

 GraphTrace is a Python library that leverages machine learning to automatically correct splits in fragmented neuron segmentations from whole-brain images.
-A demo Jupyter notebook is provided to showcase the process: it loads fragmented neuron segments from a predicted segmentation and corrects them using GraphTrace.
-You can also use the provided code to train a deep learning model and evaluate it against ground truth data.

 <p>
   <img src="imgs/result.png" width="900" alt="">